BLavery/STM32F103-Arduino/README.md

 Notes on using __Arduino_Core_STM32__ with "Bluepill"<img align="right" src="images/STM32_BluePill.jpg">

 This page entry is merely some personal jottings/observations/experiences using STM32F103, mostly as "Bluepill" 64k flash 'F103C8T6.
-The 'F103 is ST's take on the arm M3 CPU.
+The 'F103 is ST's version of the arm M3 CPU.

 Current "Core" (that code the Arduino's Board Manager option can add) = ST's __Arduino-Core_STM32__,  See https://github.com/stm32duino/Arduino_Core_STM32 .